 - New tattoo (tattoos are often used by pimps as a way to brand victims.
 Tattoos of a name, symbol of money or barcode could indicate trafficking)

 - Older boyfriend or new friends with a different lifestyle

 - Talks about wild parties or invites other students to attend parties

-- Shows signs of gang affiliation? (ie: a preference for specific colors, notebook doodles of gang symbols, etc.)
+- Shows signs of gang affiliation (color colors, notebook doodles of gang symbols, etc.)